 With a bit of research or professional advice when needed, an investment ISA can be a stress-free way to earn in the background.
 Here are the ways in which investors have been able to maximise the value of their ISA wealth.

-1. Use the stock market to your advantage
+1. Use investment ISAs & the stock market to your advantage

-You will likely take far longer to reach millionaire status ISA if you leave your money in cash.
-Interest rates are generally well below the rate of inflation – the rate at which the cost of living rises – which is why many ISA holders turn to the stock market in search of better returns.
+ISA millionaires reinvest their gains and dividends regularly and have relatively little in cash - the average currently being 6.5% cash within Charles Stanley millionaire ISA accounts.
+It will likely take far longer to become an ISA millionaire if you leave your money in cash as interest rates are generally well below the rate of inflation – the rate at which the cost-of-living rises.
+This is why many ISA holders turn to the stock market in search of better returns.

 Some people are naturally risk-averse and find it difficult to take risk with their money.
 However, broadly speaking, the longer you can remain invested the greater tolerance of risk you are able to have and the higher exposure to more volatile areas is appropriate.
 The acceptance of a higher risk strategy is necessary to generate higher returns – but it does come at the expense of greater short-term swings in the value of your capital.

 If you manage 5% annual investment growth you would hit the million-pound mark in 25 years with £20,000 invested each year.
 However, with a higher return of 7%, it would only take 21 years.
 Achieving a 2% return would stretch the necessary time to 34 years, which illustrates why long-term investors avoid holding too much cash.
 Low returns are a severe impediment to meeting retirement or other goals.

 Going forward, stock market returns could be lower than they have been historically.
 Yet the likelihood is that over the longer term the stock market represents an excellent way to generate an inflation-beating return on your money.